jsstrn/introspection-api/README.md

 - Forms must include `enctype="multipart/form-data"`
 - MongoDB can store files as Buffer objects if they are less than 16MB
 - For file sizes larger than 16MB, use [GridFS](https://docs.mongodb.com/manual/core/gridfs/)
-- Our `csv` files are unlikely to be greater than 16MB
+- Our `csv` files are unlikely to be greater than 16MB, but we must enforce a file size limit